Neal Brennan: Other work

 In 2006, Brennan directed and co-wrote the made-for-TV movie Totally Awesome.
 He directed the 2009 film The Goods.
 In 2011, he directed a series of commercials for the ESPYs.

 As an actor, Brennan had small roles in the films Half Baked and Get Him to the Greek.
 He also appeared in various sketches on Chappelle's Show.
 Brennan has also written comedy material for the 83rd Academy Awards, as well as for Seth Meyers's speech at the White House Correspondents' Dinner in 2011.

 Brennan continues to perform stand-up regularly in the Los Angeles area as well as nationally.
 He has also appeared on Last Call with Carson Daly, Late Night with Jimmy Fallon, Lopez Tonight, and Conan.

 In 2013, Brennan directed 10 episodes of Inside Amy Schumer.

 In 2016, he became a regular writer and contributor to The Daily Show as "Trevor's friend Neal".

 On October 10, 2019, he was featured in a 30-minute YouTube documentary created by SoulPancake in collaboration with Funny or Die called Laughing Matters, wherein a variety of comedians discuss mental health.

 Influences

 Brennan has said that his comedy influences are Chris Rock, Mort Sahl, Dave Attell, Mike Royce, and David Juskow.

 Personal life

 Brennan described himself as an atheist in July 2011, but stated in November 2020 that he is no longer an atheist after using ayahuasca several times.
+Brennan is the younger brother of stand-up comedian and podcaster Kevin Brennan.

+Brennan has had a 25-year struggle with depression that saw him on medication and researching and trying various treatments (including going to China for transcranial magnetic stimulation).
+In an episode of his Blocks podcast he puts comedian Jimmy Carr in the host's seat and they discuss how he was helped by use of ayahuasca.